For your convenience, the Taylor Swift argument is up top.

 Taylor Swift – Red

 Rating – It’s important to note that she’s 22

 “We Are Never Ever Getting Back Together” is a wretched song.
 It uses too many “evers” and the dialogue clip is douche-chilling.
-Swift is one year younger than I am.
+Swift and I were born in the same year.
 I know I’m not the target market, but I have no similarities to her or her music on any level.
 A majority of tracks are, surprise, about breakups and icky boys.
 Has she ever been single?
 Would that make for a better album if she sang about actual life instead of spilling her high-school drama into our already drama-ridden lives?

 Some songs were good for what they were.
 “I Knew You Were Trouble” was an early fave, and it even had dub-step!
 Just where she needed to take her career.
 The lead singer from Snow Patrol stumbled his way onto this album somehow, as did that Ed Sheeran kid.
 Both decent tracks.
 Other than that, it’s another album that obsessive fans will love because, to them, everything Swift sings is a groundbreaking pièce de résistance.
 It’s absurd.
 Did you all hear Justin Bieber’s album this year?
 That’s the progression we’re still looking for in Taylor Swift.